Kitchen Towels

 $ 48.00 USD

 Shinto took the middle layer of a traditional 20-count, 3-ply cotton gauze fabric and replaced it with a half-weight weave to create the 2.5-Ply Gauze Towel.
 Lightweight yet substantial, each style features a wonderfully soft texture and a slight variation in dyes that creates an alluring depth of color.
-This fluffy towel is generously sized and features a unique "slim towel" option that works as either washcloth or accessory.
+This fluffy towel is generously sized and features a unique "slim towel" option that works as both towel and accessory.

 About Shinto Towel